12Gadgets - tools for your desktop

 Q: Does it work on my OLED, too?

-A: Yes, no matter if you have a W-OLED (originally by LG), a Samsung QD-OLED, or a branded version by any other manufacturer, whether you have a TV, a monitor, or a notebook.
+A: Yes, no matter if you have a W-OLED or QD-OLED, an LG, Samsung, or Sony, whether you have a TV, monitor, or notebook.
 If it has an OLED display it makes sense to protect it and save energy.

-1. Keep the window backgrounds as dark as possible: right-click on your desktop and select 'Personalize', click 'Colors', and at 'Choose your mode' select 'Dark'.
+• Keep windows as dark as possible: right-click on your desktop and select 'Personalize', click 'Colors', and at 'Choose your mode' select 'Dark'.
 Now the background of most apps is dark.
 This requires less energy.
 And your OLED won't get as hot.
+And it strains your eyes less since your pupils widen.

-2. Remove any wallpaper and colors: right-click on your desktop and select 'Personalize', click 'Background', select 'Solid Color' and choose black (or the darkest color you can stomach...)
+• Remove wallpaper and any colors: right-click on your desktop and select 'Personalize', click 'Background', select 'Solid Color' and choose black (or the darkest color you can stomach...)

-3. Make the taskbar disappear automatically: right-click on the taskbar an select 'Taskbar settings', at the bottom click 'Taskbar behaviors', and check 'Automatically hide the taskbar'.
-This is the most important one since bright colorful icons on your taskbar stay at the same position forever.
+• Make the taskbar disappear automatically: right-click on the taskbar and select 'Taskbar settings'.
+At the bottom click 'Taskbar behaviors' and check 'Automatically hide the taskbar'.
+This is the most important one since bright colorful icons on your taskbar stay at the same position for a long time.

-4. Set up 12G-Black to cover all running programs: in settings check 'Go black after' and choose a time of 3 to 5 minutes, and in 'Select screens to go black' make sure your OLED is selected.
-Non-OLED monitors and TVs don't save energy when they show black - the background light is still on full power.
+• And of course set up 12g-Black to cover all running programs when inactive: in settings check 'Go black after' and choose a time between 5 and 10 minutes.
+In 'Select screens to go black' make sure your OLED is selected.
+Non-OLED displays don't save energy when they show black - the background light is still on full power.
 You can leave them on so you can always see apps on your second screen, like your music play list, or a clock (which, btw, is a great reason for a second monitor and you'll have enough space for all 12Gadgets!)

-5. Don't worry!
-My five year old LG C8 - after more than 20,000 operating hours as main desktop monitor (more than 10 hours per day) - has no visible artifacts whatsoever.
+• Don't worry!
+My five year old LG C8 - after more than 20,000 operating hours as main desktop monitor - has zero visible artifacts.
 No reason to lose any sleep over, and after five years you'd probably like a new (bigger!) screen anyway.

 Backup | Black | Browser | Clock | Colors | Light | Moon | Photos | Protect | Sleep | Time | Volume